 1. Enable Developer Mode

-2. Enabling and configuring the Windows subsystem for Linux
+2. Enable and Configure Windows Subsystem for Linux

 Select server role (proceed to the next step).